dockerizedrupal/drupalcamp-baltics-2015/README.md

 My name is Jürgen.

-I'm a full time Drupal developer at Fenomen web agency.
-I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any real experience sharing my knowledge and opinions publicly with others.

-However, I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if the goal is to improve their own and other people's work, then it's more sustainable to give than receive.

-So I feel that it's my responsibility to make my first real contribution to Drupal community today by giving this small talk with my good colleague Mait.
+My name is Mait.

+We are two ordinary Drupal developers that have never given a speech before.

+I'll start by saying that our English is not that fluent as you would expect from an ordinary guy that gives presentations at conferences.

-Because we have a quite a large amount of topics to cover and the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation.
+Because we have a quite a large amount of topics to cover and the amount of time that have been given to us to perform this presentation is fixed, we have left no room for any improvisation and would gladly use this little assistant called Kindle as our guide today.

-Demos that we have prepared for you to show are in video format, because too often we have witnessed the rage of the demogods, whether the network is unreliable or a piece of software just decides not to function.

-Hi, my Name is Mait and I work for Fenomen web agency as well.
-I have been working with Drupal a little bit more than a year professionally.
-Also, this is my first DrupalCamp, so I'm very delighted that I have given the opportunity to be here in front of you, fellow Drupal enthusiasts.
+So we hope that you don't mind because the topic in our opinion is quite interesting.

-So now that we have your attention and you briefly know who we are and what to expect from this presentation, lets talk about Drupal and Docker.
+Now that we have your attention and you know what to expect from this presentation, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.

 ---